lumigo-io/python_tracer/README.md

 def my_lambda(event, context):
     print('I can view this line now')
 ```

+### Step Functions
+If this function is part of a step function, you can add the flag `step_function=True`, and we will track the states in the step function as a single transaction.

 # Frameworks
 ## Chalice
 * In chalice, you should add the following lines to the your file: